partiallyordered/substring-matcher-service/README.md

 - It's a joy writing in an AOT compiled, strongly typed language with a passable type system.
 - It's a joy using a mostly-declarative serializing/deserializing lib that works with the types of your language.
-- Spring
+### Spring
-  - Caveat of these notes: without much experience with Java or Spring, it's tricky to have a valuable opinion, so this is heavily biased by my previous experience, especially comparisons with other languages/frameworks.
+  Caveat of these notes: without much experience with Java or Spring, it's tricky to have a valuable opinion, so this is heavily biased by my previous experience, especially comparisons with other languages/frameworks.

-  - So far I think Spring has too much magic (reflection, especially) and I don't really see the benefit of it.
+  So far I think Spring has too much magic (reflection, especially) and I don't really see the benefit of it.
 This might be because I'm a grumpy old man, or because I haven't spent enough time with it.
 But in general I've found I prefer to manage my database initialisation and connection pool myself, plug my handlers into my router myself, manage any shared data myself.
   It's opinionated, which is only good when they're opinions I agree with (joke..).
 I feel railroaded for little benefit.
 It also seems to have a large learning curve, and again, I don't really see the benefit.
   - This has hit me directly when trying to figure out why the tests won't work.
 I have something like
       ```
       java.lang.IllegalStateException at DefaultCacheAwareContextLoaderDelegate.java:132
           Caused by: org.springframework.beans.factory.BeanDefinitionStoreException at ConfigurationClassParser.java:189
               Caused by: java.io.FileNotFoundException at ServletContextResource.java:159
       ```
       I _think_ this is caused by some problem with Spring trying to configure my data source in the tests, perhaps because when loading the application .
       But because the documentation, source code, and system is _huge_ I have no hope of figuring this out in a reasonable time-frame.
 So, no tests.

-  - Perhaps in the same way that a programming/natural language is shared, Spring is shared.
-In the sense of a language but also culture, patterns, etc. However, I have the feeling so far that reduced implementation complexity, and sticking closer to pure Java would be preferable.
+  Perhaps in the same way that a programming/natural language is shared, Spring is shared.
+In the sense of a language but also culture, patterns, etc. In other words, I _should_ be able to come to a new Spring codebase and understand it quickly.
+However, I have the feeling so far that reduced implementation complexity, and sticking closer to pure Java would be preferable.
 Having not tried writing a backend service in a framework with less reflection myself, it's difficult to have an opinion.
-  - It seems like Spring may be a little like C++, or to a lesser extent Javascript: everybody uses a different subset.
+  - Counter to this, some of what I've read online suggests Spring may be a little like C++, or to a lesser extent Javascript or Haskell: everybody uses a different subset and the purported benefits of a shared language/framework etc. don't really pan out as well in practice as in theory.

+  As Spring has a large DI/IoC component, perhaps testing is where it really shines, and that's where, having not been able to work out the tests, I missed the benefit of it.
+My experience elsewhere has been that automatic DI is something of an antipattern that is sometimes retrofitted because of code that hasn't been written to be testable.